Exempt employees submit only leave time on Leave Reports via Banner Web Time Entry

 - To interview at other (Virginia) state agencies

-Questions related to the eligibility and documentation requirements for this leave type should be directed to your HR Benefits Team.
+Contact the Benefits Department with questions related to the eligibility and documentation requirements for this leave type.

 It is the Commonwealth's objective to allow employees to take educational leave from work to pursue study related to their work or the work of their agencies.
 Such leave requests should be discussed in advance with your supervisor for planning purposes and are subject to supervisor approval.